Personal life of Leonardo da Vinci: Pupils

 Leonardo maintained long-lasting relationships with two pupils who were apprenticed to him as children.
 These were Gian Giacomo Caprotti da Oreno, who entered his household in 1490 at the age of 10, and Count Francesco Melzi, the son of a Milanese aristocrat who was apprenticed to Leonardo by his father in 1506, at the age of 14, remaining with him until his death.

 Gian Giacomo was nicknamed Salaì or il Salaino meaning "the little devil".
-Vasari describes him as "a graceful and beautiful youth with fine curly hair".
 The "Little Devil" lived up to his nickname: a year after his entering the household Leonardo made a list of the boy’s misdemeanours, calling him "a thief, a liar, stubborn, and a glutton".
 But despite Salaì's thievery and general delinquency—he made off with money and valuables on at least five occasions, spent a fortune on apparel, including twenty-four pairs of shoes, and eventually died in a duel—he remained Leonardo's servant and assistant for thirty years.
 At Leonardo's death he was bequeathed the Mona Lisa (although it could possibly have been a second work with the same name), a valuable piece even then, valued in Salaì's estate at the equivalent of £200,000.

 Melzi accompanied Leonardo in his final days in France.
 On Leonardo's death he wrote a letter to inform Leonardo's brothers, describing him as "like an excellent father to me" and goes on to say: "Everyone is grieved at the loss of such a man that Nature no longer has it in her power to produce."

 Melzi subsequently played an important role as the guardian of Leonardo's notebooks, preparing them for publication in the form directed by the master.
 He was not to see this project fully realized, but gathered the Codex Urbinas.

 Sexuality

 Little is self-revealed about Leonardo's sexuality, as, although he left hundreds of pages of writing, very little of it is personal in nature.
 He left no letters, poetry or diary that indicate any romantic interest.
-He never married and it cannot be stated with certainty that he had a sexually intimate relationship with any person, male or female.
+He never married and it cannot be stated with certainty that he had a sexually intimate relationship with any person, male or female; nonetheless, art historian Raymond Stites suggested that Leonardo was romantically involved with Cecilia Gallerani who was the subject of his painting Lady with an Ermine.

 One of the few references that Leonardo made to sexuality in his notebooks states: "The act of procreation and anything that has any relation to it is so disgusting that human beings would soon die out if there were no pretty faces and sensuous dispositions."
 This statement has been the subject of various extrapolations and interpretations in attempts to gain a picture of his sexuality.
 He also wrote "Intellectual passion drives out sensuality. ...
 Whoso curbs not lustful desires puts himself on a level with the beasts."